0xMacro/staking-rewards-issue/README.md

 ``./test/RewardsDistributionIssue``

 The same issue is described in detail here</br>
-(it's for an extended version, so the names of variables are different, but the cause is the same)</br>
+(it's for an extended version, so the names of variables are different, but the cause is same)</br>

 https://www.notion.so/0xmacro/Rewards-distribution-076a3c6715144064b5b7b8dfff16c450